 Top Property Division Lawyers

-Ramos Law Group has a team of expert lawyers, well versed in all aspects of divorce, including property division.
-Learn more about the process of property division from our experienced attorneys here.
+Ramos Law Group has a team of expert lawyers well versed in all aspects of divorce, including property division.
+Learn more about the process of property division during Texas divorce from our experienced attorneys.

-Texas is a community property state, so all property acquired during the marriage is community property and is equally owned by both spouses regardless of whose name is on the property or who paid what bill.
+Texas is a community property state.
+All property acquired during the marriage is community property and is equally owned by both spouses regardless of whose name is on the property or who pays which bills.
 During a divorce, all community property must be fairly and equitably divided.
 Often, a fair and equitable division means a 50/50 split.

 There are several factors that could cause one spouse to be awarded more than half of all community property.
-If a spouse owned property before marriage, that is not part of the marital estate.
+Property owned before marriage is separate and not part of the marital estate.
 Separate property is not divided in a divorce.

-If you think you may have a complex property issue, discuss your concerns with a property division lawyer at Ramos Law Group for more information on local regulations and able to explain the details.
+If you think you may have a complex property issue, discuss your concerns with a property division lawyer at Ramos Law Group for more information on local regulations and all other details.